demisto/content-docs/docs/integrations/iam-integrations.md

 ```
 demisto-sdk init --integration -n MyIntegration -t HelloIAMWorld
 ```
+**Note:** The HelloIAMWorld template, like any other IAM Integration, imports the [IAMApiModule](#iamapimodule-script-classes) script classes which implement most of the logic of the integration.
+The changes that need to be made in order to complete the development of the integration will be detailed below.

 After executing the above **init** command, a new integration directory named “MyIntegration” will be created under your current working directory.
 The following files will be generated under “MyIntegration” directory:
 - **MyIntegration.py** - includes a template for the client class. **You must implement all of the class methods.** You may implement non-CRUD commands as well, if needed.
 - **MyIntegration.yml** - unless there are additional commands to implement in the integration, the only changes in the yml file should be: